Python Tips and Tricks

 print("Bytes used: ", sys.getsizeof(studyYears))

-Your turn: For the same timeframe, write a different implementation using a storage option that takes up less memory.
+Write a different implementation using a different storage option and demonstrate that option uses less memory.

 The code below assigns a collection of placenames to a list.
 Then, it checks whether a placename is in the list.
 If not, the placename is reported missing.